pactochat/pacte/packages/shared/ui/core/README.md

 ---

 This package is the foundation for our application's visual identity.
-By using its components and theme, we create a more polished, consistent, and user-friendly experience for city councils, their workers, and citizens.